 Are there downsides to filing a DBA?

 Filing a DBA is not the same as changing your business identity.
 A sole proprietor can’t file a DBA and establish personal asset protection.
-If something goes wrong in the course of running your business, you as the sole proprietor could still be liable in a lawsuit.
+If something goes wrong while running your business, you, as the sole proprietor, could still be liable for a lawsuit.
 DBAs are related to the naming of your business only.

 The other potential drawback to registering as a DBA is that it doesn’t preclude another business from using your new assumed name as their own.
 “In fact, if you have a DBA filed with the state and someone decides to form a formal business entity under that name, you’ll actually have to choose another name, because the business formation process would reserve the name for that other company,” wrote ZenBusiness.